openapiv1/desktop/packages/js-sdk/README.md

 // Start the stream
 await desktop.stream.start({
-  enableAuth: true, // Enable authentication with an auto-generated key })
+  requireAuth: true, // Enable authentication with an auto-generated key })

 // Retrieve the authentication key